HARD WATER DATA / JAMMU & KASHMIR

 At Keller's 207 ppm, this setting change combined with every 6 months descaling keeps your geyser at rated efficiency long-term.

 Keller in Jammu & Kashmir has moderate hard water at an average TDS of 207 ppm (range: 157-257 ppm).
 The recommended descaling schedule for Keller is: washing machine every 3 months with WashDX, kettle every 3 months with DescaleX Bio, geyser every 6 months with WashDX.
-Hard-water descalers for Keller: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Keller: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR KELLER